GuntherSe/clubdmx_code/README.md

 [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) can link external software with ClubDMX.
 With it all devices with all attributes can be operated, as well as faders, buttons and cuelists defined in ClubDMX.

-This feature is extensively tested with [Isadora](https://troikatronix.com/) .
+This feature is extensively tested with [Isadora](https://troikatronix.com/).
 For interaction between ClubDMX and Isadora there are example Isadora patches and user actors available.

 ## Play with the demo

-There is a demo of ClubDMX on [pythonanywhere.com]<https://guntherseiser.pythonanywhere.com/index> .
-Without login you can vie some pictures of ClubDMX in action and read the documentation.
+There is a demo of ClubDMX on [pythonanywhere.com](https://guntherseiser.pythonanywhere.com/index).
+Without login you can view some pictures of ClubDMX in action and read the documentation.
 It's a good starting point to get some ideas what to do with ClubDMX.

 I suggest that you login as user *basic* next.
 This gives you the opportunity to use ClubDMX as intended and prepared by a *standard* or *admin* user.